benibela/xidel/readme.txt

   Semantic:

      All string comparisons are case insensitive, and "clever", e.g.:  '9xy' = '9XY' < '10XY' < 'xy'
-     This is more useful for html (think of class = 'foobar'), but can be disabled by passing collation urls to the string functions.
+     This is more useful for html (think of @class = 'foobar'), but can be disabled by passing collation urls to the string functions.

      Everything is weakly typed, e.g 'false' = false() is true, and 1 + "2" is 3.